dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 That's it, we can now count on Travis CI to release new versions of our package.
 So, let's test this integration.

-> What is nice is that Travis will also execute `npm test` whenever we push a new commit to GitHub and it won't release new versions if our tests fail.
+> Travis will also execute `npm test` whenever we push a new commit to GitHub and it won't release new versions if our tests fail.

 To simulate a real-world scenario, let's make a small patch to our code.
 Let's make it support one more fictitious digit on US phones.
 To do that, we will update the `./src/index.js` as follows: